whatnote/ms2historybeforeorafter/README.md

 - I’d prefer not to have numerous war events.
 - I want the draw to be random.
 - I want short snappy game, no more than 10 cards in normal mode.
+- I want levels of difficulty.
-- I want more that just the year of the event, more info and more information.
+- I want more than just the year of the event, more info and more information.
 - I want a play again button.
 - I want a scoreboard.
 - I want to see how well I did compared against a “control”.